edenia/docs.edenia.com/docs/developer-tools.md

 ### What is EOSIO?

 EOSIO is open-source software that enables launching highly configurable blockchain networks on which developers and entrepreneurs can highly run performant blockchain applications.
-For more depth information about EOSIO visit [Learn EOS](https://docs.edenia.com/docs/blockchain-web3/eos-learn/eosio-protocol).
+For more depth information about EOSIO visit our comprehensive [EOSIO Protocol guide](/docs/blockchain-web3/eos-learn/eosio-protocol).
+Also explore our [blockchain and Web3 resources](/docs/blockchain-web3) and [EOSIO development tools](/docs/tools/eosio-sdk-libraries).

 ### Why we use EOSIO?